-Studies have shown that the "teachable agent" paradigm, i.e. "learning-byteaching" using teachable pedagogical agents in educational software, benefits learning by increasing students' sense of responsibility and supporting metacognition.
-This effect, known as the "protégé effect", is a theoretical concept that describes the beneficial factors of the teachable agent paradigm in that the student makes larger learning efforts when the goal is to teach an agent than when the goal is to learn for themselves (Chase, Chin, Oppezzo & Schwartz, 2009). that they strengthen each other reciprocally.
-The underlying cause might however just be the students' general attitude towards the agent or the setting.
+Studies have shown that the 'teachable agent' paradigm, i.e. 'learning-by-teaching' using teachable pedagogical agents in educational software, benefits learning by increasing students' sense of responsibility and supporting their metacognition.
+This effect, known as the protégé effect, is a theoretical concept that describes the beneficial factors of the teachable agent paradigm in that students makes larger learning efforts when the goal is to teach an agent than when the goal is to learn for themselves (Chase, Chin, Oppezzo, & Schwartz, 2009).